QED0711/spiccato/README.md

 #### addNamespacedMethods

 Namespaced methods are essentially custom methods, but that can be logically organized based on their purpose.
-The argument to `addNamespacedMethods` is also an object, but the first level of keys are the namespaces pointing nested objects, and the nested objects are the function names and function definitions.
+The argument to `addNamespacedMethods` is also an object, but the first level of keys are the namespaces pointing to nested objects, and the nested objects are the function names and function definitions.

 ```
 const stateSchema = {orderHistory: []};